citypay/citypay-paylink-opencart/README.md

 enable the preparation of a ZIP file suitable for importing the extension to OpenCart.

-To build the ZIP file, run `phing` in the main project directory without any arguments.
+Download [PHing](https://www.phing.info) and to build the ZIP file, run `php phing-version.phar` in the main project directory without any arguments.
 The resultant ZIP file is located in the `build` directory.